-In 2021, the Bank will continue to monitor its liquidity and capital position in response to the economic uncertainty resulting from the Pandemic.
-Notwithstanding, the Bank anticipates increased lending activity in both of its Point-of-Sale Loans and Leases and Commercial Lending programs as well as opportunity for incremental revenues derived from its other innovative electronic lending programs and cyber security operations.
-As part of the Bank's continuing expansion of its cybersecurity services it acquired, through DRTC, 2021945 Ontario Inc., operating as Digital Boundary Group ("DBG"), one of North America's premier information technology security assurance service firms.
+In 2022, the Bank will continue to monitor its liquidity and capital positions in response to the economic uncertainty resulting from the Pandemic.
+Notwithstanding this uncertainty, the Bank anticipates increased lending activity in both of its Point-of-Sale Financing and Commercial Lending programs as well as opportunity for incremental revenues derived from its other innovative electronic lending programs and cybersecurity operations.